Raavana Kottam

-Raavana Kottam is a 2023 Indian Tamil-language action drama film written and directed by Vikram Sugumaran (in his last film before his death) of Madha Yaanai Koottam fame and produced Kannan Ravi under the banner of Kannan Ravi Group.
-The film stars Shanthanu Bhagyaraj, Anandhi and Prabhu.
+Raavana Kottam is a 2023 Indian Tamil-language political action drama film written and directed by Vikram Sugumaran of Madha Yaanai Koottam fame and produced Kannan Ravi under the banner of Kannan Ravi Group.
+The film, Sugumaran's last film before his death and stars Shanthanu Bhagyaraj, Anandhi and Prabhu.
 The music was composed by Justin Prabhakaran.

-The film was released on 12 May 2023.
+Raavana Kottam was scheduled to release on 12 May 2023 and received mixed reviews from critics.
+The film was an average success at box office.